Leonardo Buta: Club career

 On 5 June 2022, Buta signed a five-year contract with Udinese in Italy.

+On 18 July 2023, Udinese sent Buta on a season-long loan to Primeira Liga side Gil Vicente.

+On 2 September 2024, Buta moved to Moreirense, with Udinese announcing it as a permanent transfer.
+However, that move was retroactively reported as a loan.

+On 24 July 2025, Buta was loaned to Eibar in Spain.

 International career

 Buta is a youth international for Portugal, playing with the under-17 during the 2018–19 season.

 Personal life

 Born in a family of Angolan descent, Leonardo is the younger brother of professional footballer Aurélio Buta.